eabdelfa/03_philosophers/README.md

   - **Bonus**: Semaphores naturally handle the resource counting, and the system scheduler manages process execution.
 - **Monitoring**:
   - **Mandatory**: A separate monitor thread checks the state of all philosophers to detect death or completion.
   - **Bonus**: Each philosopher process has its own monitor thread.
 If a philosopher dies, the process exits with a specific status, which the main process detects to terminate the entire simulation.
+Clean exit is handled using a shared stop flag.
 - **Starvation Prevention**:
   - Smart thinking delays and staggered thread/process starts are implemented to prevent starvation, especially for odd numbers of philosophers.
 - **High-Precision Timing**: